sbhagate-infoblox/autoscaler/cluster-autoscaler/FAQ.md

 * make sure `--scale-down-enabled` parameter in command is not set to false

-### How to set PDBs to enable CA to move kube-system pods?
+### How to set PDBs to enable CA to move cdc-data-flow pods?

-By default, kube-system pods prevent CA from removing nodes on which they are running.
-Users can manually add PDBs for the kube-system pods that can be safely rescheduled elsewhere:
+By default, cdc-data-flow pods prevent CA from removing nodes on which they are running.
+Users can manually add PDBs for the cdc-data-flow pods that can be safely rescheduled elsewhere:

 ```
-kubectl create poddisruptionbudget <pdb name> --namespace=kube-system --selector app=<app name> --max-unavailable 1
+kubectl create poddisruptionbudget <pdb name> --namespace=cdc-data-flow --selector app=<app name> --max-unavailable 1
 ```

 Here's how to do it for some common pods: